pratapvadlapati/pratapvadlapati.github.io/_posts/2022-05-20-your-webhooks_proxy_apic.md

 ---
 published: false
 ---
-## A Prototype Design to Expose & verify signature of Webhook-events in IBM
+## A Prototype Design to Expose & verify signature of Webhook-events in IBM APIC.

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.

 ### What to Expect